openstates/legacy-openstates-ios/README.md

 Description
 =============

-- This is an application that provides in-depth information on various state legislatures, using available public data from the Sunlight Foundation's [Open States Project](http://openstates.sunlightlabs.com).
+- This is an application that provides in-depth information on various state legislatures, using available public data from the Sunlight Foundation's [Open States Project](http://openstates.org).

-Compiling and Running the Project (The current state of StatesLege)
+Compiling and Running the Project
 =============
 This project accesses state legislative data available through the Open States API from the Sunlight Foundation.
 In order to build and run the application, the project depends on one key assumption: